AndersDeath/diary2/000-current.md

 # 02 September - Saturday - Yerevan - 338 day of immigration

 So, Today I was in dentist's cabinet again.
 Everything went well and I will probably save this tooth.
 Me and Ksusha also were walking a bit in the city center.
 The hardest thing is the weather.
 Today was about 35 degrees.
 By the way the autumn is already here.
 It's absolutely impossible heat for Saint-Petersburg.
+Despite this fact I miss home.